 Born and raised in Austin, Texas and currently residing in Leander, Texas, I have been experiencing the outdoors since I was old enough to walk, accompanying my father and grandfather to the family ranch on a weekly basis.
 I first picked up a camera in 2001 on a three week trip to Hawaii to visit an aunt during summer break while attending the University of Texas.
 I spent much of those three weeks exploring the Big Island and making images, loving every minute of it.
-I didn’t produce anything of quality on that trip, but the foundation was laid for something that would grow to become a huge part of who I am today.
+I didn’t produce anything of quality on that trip, but the foundation was laid for something that would become a huge part of who I am today.

 July 18, 2016 – August 14, 2016